Skip to main navigation Skip to main content

 1. Categorical Exclusion Determination (CED) - Categorical Exclusions (CEs) are identified categories of actions, which are not considered to have a significant effect on the quality of the environment.
 The DOW, following the review of a project narrative, will determine eligibility for a CE.
 A list of criteria for a CE is found in the SRF Borrower’s Handbook included under GUIDANCE located at the top right of this page.
 For all projects that are not eligible for a CE, each applicant must complete an Environmental Information Document (EID) as outlined in the SERP.

 2. Finding of No Significant Impact Determination (FONSI) – The applicant or project proponent prepares the EID for review.
-The EID describes and evaluates the environmental impacts to the feasible alternatives, including the “No Action” alternative.
+The EID describes and evaluates the environmental impacts to the feasible alternatives, including the "No Action" alternative.
 The scope of the EID should be commensurate with the size and significance of the proposed project.
 Public Participation is also a requirement for projects requiring a FONSI review; a public meeting held at a location and time that is most convenient for the customers of the public utility to attend and proved them an opportunity to voice any concerns are ask questions pertaining to the project.
 Besides the public participation component, participation from several federal and state agencies is also required.
 Scoping letters that describes the project and environmental impact along with a detailed location map is sent to the USFWS, USACE, NRCS, and the KHC.
 These request letters and responses are included in the EID.
-All items required are listed in the EID Guidance document [704 KB] located under GUIDANCE and the public meeting notification template [8 KB]is also included.
+All items required are listed in the EID Guidance document [704 KB] located under GUIDANCE and the Public Meeting Notification Template [8 KB] is also included.
 Once the EID has been reviewed by the WMP, a FONSI and Environmental Assessment (EA) are drafted and sent for the Director’s approval.
 The approved FONSI and EA are included on the Energy and Environment Cabinet’s (EEC) public notice webpage for a 30-day public comment period.
 If comments are received, they will be addressed before the FONSI and EA are approved by the Division.
 All comments and responses are included with the approved FONSI and EA as well as the Clearinghouse comments sent to the applicant.

 The completed EID or the CE request can be submitted as a pdf through the eForms electronic submittal process or by email or by US mail.

 The WMP also issues bans on line extensions on those wastewater treatment plants that are at or above 90 Percent or 95 percent of their Hydraulic and/or organic capacity.
 This Municipal Water Pollution Prevention Program was devised to help municipalities avoid possible violations and fines by beginning planning on a timely basis to meet the community’s economic and population growth.
-See the “Facilities Line Extension Ban List” for a list of facilities currently under a line extension ban).
-You may also access the “Line Extension Ban Exemption Request Form” to request an exemption to the line extension ban.
+See the Facilities Line Extension Ban List [458 KB] for a list of facilities currently under a line extension ban).
+You may also access the Line Extension Ban Exemption Request Form [82 KB] to request an exemption to the line extension ban.

 The WMP also estimates the funds public wastewater systems need to meet Clean Water Act by completing the Clean Watersheds Needs Survey (CWNS).
 The U.S. Environmental Protection Agency reviews and approves the submission.
 The CWNS provides information on the condition and the capital funds needed to protect the environment and public health under the Clean Water Act.

-Mr. Russell Neal - Environmental Control Supervisor
+(vacant) - Environmental Control Supervisor

-Lori Dials- Environmental Scientist
+Lori Dials - Environmental Scientist Advisor

 Facility Plans, Asset Inventories, and Environmental Reviews for CWSRF and DWSRF